-GÉANT Association is dedicated to safeguarding the personal data that we process, as well as to developing and applying data protection solutions that are effective, fit for purpose and demonstrate an understanding of, and appreciation for the General Data Protection Regulation 679/2016 (GDPR) as well as applicable national data protection legislation.
+GÉANT Vereniging, an association registered with the Chamber of Commerce in Amsterdam, Netherlands, with registered number (40535155) and registered office at Hoekenrode 3, 1102 BR, Amsterdam, The Netherlands (GÉANT, us or we) is dedicated to safeguarding the personal data that we process, as well as to developing and applying data protection solutions that are effective, fit for purpose and demonstrate an understanding of, and appreciation for the General Data Protection Regulation 679/2016 (GDPR) as well as applicable national data protection legislation.

 We are committed to ensuring ongoing and continued compliance with data protection legislation and guidance provided by the supervisory authorities with regard to our business as a whole and all of our service offerings.

-This Privacy Notice concerns the processing of your personal data for which we are the Data Controller, in other words, GÉANT collects personal data directly or indirectly from you and decides the personal data needed to provide you a service, the purposes for which your personal data is being collected, how it is stored, shared and for how long will be retained.
+This Privacy Notice concerns the processing of your personal data for which GÉANT is the Data Controller, in other words, GÉANT collects personal data directly or indirectly from you and decides the personal data needed to provide you a service, the purposes for which your personal data is being collected, how it is stored, shared and for how long will be retained.

 Considering the significance of this responsibility, GÉANT works on a daily basis to put in place adequate measures and controls to protect your personal data, improve them and ensure that you can exercise your rights at any time.